 Application Requirement Checklist for F-1 International Students

-In order to study as an F-1 student visa holder at Tri-C, you will need to meet the requirements below.
+In order to study as an F-1 student visa holder at Tri-C, you will need to meet the requirements below:

 Application processing, and the subsequent issue of an acceptance letter, may take up to three weeks.
-Students applying from overseas for an F-1 student visa are not permitted to start in the summer semester.
+Students applying from overseas for an F-1 student visa are not permitted to start in the summer session.